Q: Do I have to take the GRE?

 Q: What type of clinical experience are you looking for?

-A: Previous health care experience, while not required, is expected and regarded as one measure of the applicant's interest in health care.
+A: Previous health care experience is required and regarded as one measure of the applicant's interest in health care.
 In addition, such experience offer a means by which the applicant can better understand the role of the PA within the health care delivery system and appreciate the relationships between health providers.

 Q: Does shadowing experience count toward direct patient care hours?

 A: No. While shadowing experiences are valued, we do not count shadowing experiences as direct patient care.

 Q: Does volunteer experience count toward my direct patient care hours?

 A: It depends.
 If your volunteer experience involved direct patient care and direct contact with patients, then we will evaluate your volunteer experience to determine if it will be acceptable for our health care experience recommendation.

 Q: Where should I obtain references?

 A: References should include people who are acquainted with the applicant’s actual abilities, talents, personality and academic performance.
 References from college teachers who can comment on academic potential from first-hand knowledge, PAs, physicians and other health professionals who have worked with the applicant or know the applicant well are preferred.
 It is recommended that candidates seek references from individuals who are well acquainted with them academically, personally and/or professionally.
 It is desirable that candidates seek a variety of sources for references.
 The reference source should have been acquainted with the candidate for a significant period of time.